katrinaallen586/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Optimize for clarity and maintainability over premature optimizations."

 In simpler words, always strive to write code that is easy to understand and modify by others (and yourself in the future).
 Efficiency is crucial, but not at the expense of readability and maintainability unless you have concrete evidence that a section of code is a performance bottleneck.
 Remember, well-structured and easily comprehensible code saves time, reduces errors, and promotes collaboration among developers.

+# 2024-02-21
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use tools and programming languages that suit your needs and skills to make your workflow smoother.
+Remember to take breaks and keep your code clean and organized, which will make it easier to maintain and expand your project in the future.